-- (a) The Governing Board of the Ethics Office shall consist of seven members, all of whom shall be known for their personal integrity.
+- (a) The Ethics Board shall consist of five members, all of whom shall be known for their personal integrity.
 Nominees shall either be residents of the city, shall be employed within the city, or shall maintain business interests within the city.
 It is further urged that the members of the Board shall reflect the diversity of the city with regard to race, color, creed, religion, gender, marital status, parental status, familial status, sexual orientation, national origin, gender identity, age and disability.
-At all times, at least three members shall be attorneys licensed to practice law in the State of Georgia. - (b) Appointments to the Board shall be made by the mayor and shall be confirmed by the city council, the governing authority of the City of Atlanta.
-The mayor shall receive recommendations for appointment to the Board provided by the following organizations: - (1) The Atlanta Bar Association may recommend one member; - (2) The Gate City Bar Association may recommend one member; - (3) The Atlanta Business League may recommend one member, chosen from the organizations that are members of the league; - (4) The Metro Atlanta Chamber of Commerce may recommend one member from the organizations that are members of the chamber; - (5) The Atlanta Planning Advisory Board may recommend one member, which member shall not be an officer of a neighborhood planning unit; - (6) The Association of Certified Fraud Examiners may recommend one member, chosen from the members of the association; - (7) The Georgia Society of Certified Public Accountants may recommend one member, chosen from the members of the society. - (c) The members shall each serve for terms of three years.
-The members shall elect a chairperson, who shall be an attorney with no less than five years of investigative experience, from among the members, yearly.
+At all times, at least three members shall be attorneys licensed to practice law in the State of Georgia.

+(b) Appointments to the Board shall be made as follows and said appointments shall be confirmed by the city council and approved by the mayor:

+- (1) The Atlanta Bar Association may nominate one member; - (2) The Gate City Bar Association may nominate one member; - (3) The Atlanta-Fulton County League of Women Voters may nominate one member; - (4) The Metro Atlanta Chamber of Commerce may nominate one member from the organizations that are members of the chamber; - (5) The Atlanta Planning Advisory Board may nominate one member, which member shall not be an officer of a neighborhood planning unit;

+(c) The members shall each serve for terms of three years.
+The members shall elect a chairperson, who shall be an attorney with no less than five years of experience, from among the members.